terminators2025/RealMirror/README.md

 To get started with the RealMirror benchmark, you need to download the pre-collected dataset and trained models:

 1. **Download the Data**
-   - Access the benchmark data from our Huggingface:
+   - Access the benchmark data from our Huggingface repository:
      [simulation assets](https://huggingface.co/datasets/zte-terminators/realmirror-asset)
      [pre-trained models](https://huggingface.co/zte-terminators/realmirror-model-ckpt)
    - The dataset includes both simulation assets and pre-trained models for all benchmark tasks